-- 7.12.1 Sidewalks on public local status streets, private streets, or within the RiverWalk District will be constructed to meet Prescott By-laws.
-Please note that the proposed Waterfront Trail throughout the waterfront is intended to accommodate recreational roller use (skates, blades, bikes, scooters) through the use of saw cut joints. - 7.12.2 Other RiverWalk District walks, including street sidewalks, curb walks, and sitting or community plaza areas, are designed to encourage pedestrian use through the use of tooled joints, and to discourage fast moving recreational roller uses.
-A minimum width of six feet (2m) is recommended for all sidewalks to accommodate efficient winter snow removal. - 7.12.3 The developer of the recreational facility(ies) is responsible to design, build, and maintain the roads, sidewalks, and street lighting.
-Sidewalks, trails and plazas shall be incorporated into the overall design of the RiverWalk District.
-They shall be of consistent material and width throughout. - 7.12.4 Interlocking concrete pavers will be used for the street pedestrian crosswalks, plazas, pedestrian intersections, and in other areas of the RiverWalk District that warrant special surfacing.
-The selection of the interlocking concrete pavers shall be approved by council and will then set the precedent for all future development.

-7.12.5 Proper drainage to deter standing water for all surfaces must be provided.
+The developer of the recreational facility(ies) is responsible to design, build, and maintain the roads, sidewalks, and street lighting.
+Sidewalks, trails and plaza's shall be incorporated into the overall design of the park.
+They shall be of consistent material and width throughout.
+Interlocking concrete pavers will be used for the street pedestrian crosswalks, plazas, pedestrian intersections, and in other areas of the park that warrant special surfacing.
+The selection of the interlocking concrete pavers shall be approved by council, and will then set the precedent for all future development.
+Proper drainage to deter standing water for all surfaces must be provided.

-7.13 Develop Site Lighting Standards
+G.56 Develop Site Lighting Standards

-- 7.13.1 All site lighting within the RiverWalk District has to be reviewed and approved by Town staff to meet current Town of Prescott lighting standards. - 7.13.2 Development activities within the RiverWalk District must accommodate future lighting needs through placement of conduit or sleeving. - 7.13.3 It may also require over-designing distribution systems to serve future loads. - 7.13.4 The following types of lighting shall be included in these standards: - Main Entry Sign Lighting - Minor Entry Sign Lighting - Public Street Lighting - Private Street Lighting - Parking Lot & Pedestrian Scale Lighting - Trail Lighting - 7.13.5 Locate these streetlights as needed to accommodate safe movement through the RiverWalk District during and after evening activities. - 7.13.6 Select lighting systems for the parking lots that include security lighting and pedestrian scale lights. - 7.13.7 Match the lighting for a cohesive, overall RiverWalk District design; lighting standards should be complementary to lighting standards for the town.
-The light fixtures will be finished to match the handrails and other RiverWalk District elements. - 7.13.8 For security and pedestrian movement purposes within the RiverWalk District, place light fixtures at corners, walkway intersections, bridges, and other key locations. - 7.13.9 When applicable, artistic additions or a decorative sign that directs pedestrians to specific facilities may be placed in the neck or the upper area of the light post.
+All site lighting within the park has to be reviewed and approved by Town staff to meet current Town of Prescott lighting standards.
+Development activities within the park must accommodate future lighting needs through placement of conduit or sleeving.
+It may also require over-designing distribution systems to serve future loads.
+The following types of lighting shall be included in these standards:

+- Main Entry Sign Lighting

+- Minor Entry Sign Lighting

+- Public Street Lighting

+- Private Street Lighting

+- Parking Lot & Pedestrian Scale Lighting

+- Trail Lighting

+Locate these streetlights as needed to accommodate safe movement through the park during and after evening activities.
+Select lighting systems for the parking lots that include security lighting and pedestrian scale lights.
+Match the lighting for a cohesive, overall park design; park lighting standards should be complementary to lighting standards for the town.
+The light fixtures will be finished to match the handrails and other park elements.

+For security and pedestrian movement purposes within the park, place light fixtures at corners, walkway intersections, bridges, and other key locations.
+When applicable, artistic additions or a decorative sign that directs pedestrians to specific park facilities may be placed in the neck or the upper area of the light post.

-7.14 Select Retaining Wall Design
+G.57 Select Retaining Wall Design

-7.14.1 Retaining walls used can be categorized as being either informal or formal.
+Retaining walls used in either Centennial or Fort Wellington Park can be categorized as being either informal or formal.